 Because it was re-heated on a low setting on the crock pot the meat is very moist and literally falling off the bone!
 For now I bagged up the meat in gallon baggies and placed it in the refrigerator.
 I could go ahead and can it now with chicken broth.
 But I'm going to make chicken bone broth that takes 12-24 hours and can the meat with it's own stock.
 So, the meat went in the frig and tomorrow I will can it.

 To can the chicken pack the chicken into your sterilized jars, leaving at least a half inch of head space (I aim for where the threading area begins).
 Fill the jars with chicken broth.
 I removed any air bubbles using a plastic knife around the jar.
-If the broth is salt free, you will want to add 1/4 tsp canning salt to each pint.
+If the broth is salt free, you will want to add 1/4 tsp Morton Canning and Pickling Salt to each pint.
 Wipe the jars down with vinegar to remove any grease before sealing with sterilized lids and rims.

-Each pint jar contains two cups of meat equal to about 1 pound of meat.
+Each Ball Pint Jars contains two cups of meat equal to about 1 pound of meat.